prashantjagtap2909/OS/README.md

    - 11 [Important Question](https://github.com/prashantjagtap2909/OS/blob/main/Topics/Memory%20management/11%20-%20Imp%20Questions.md)

-💎 This repo is containing almost all topics which will be beneficial for University exam , Gate and other competitive exam.
+💎 This repo contains almost all topics that will be beneficial for the University exam, Gate, and other competitive exams.

 💎 Hope you find it helpful.

-💎 Star to repo if you like and [follow](https://github.com/prashantjagtap2909) ..
+💎 Star to repo if you like and [follow](https://github.com/prashantjagtap2909)

 💎 Everything is updated...!